Forec/monitor-recorder/README.md

  * Add all files under `<OPENCV_PATH>\build\x64\vc12\lib` to your link inputs.
 That could be found in `LINK` -> `INPUT`.
 You can also separate the files into two parts by whether having suffix `d`, and add those files with suffix `d` into your `DEBUG` mode, add others into `RELEASE` mode.

 ### Linux
 * You need to install `OpenCV` and other packages based.
-Follow this link [Install OpenCV in Linx](http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html) or the following steps.
-It will take about 20 minutes to finish.
+You can follow this link [Install OpenCV in Linx](http://docs.opencv.org/2.4/doc/tutorials/introduction/linux_install/linux_install.html).
+Also, you can download [opencv.sh](http://7xktmz.com1.z0.glb.clouddn.com/opencv.sh) to install it easily, or follow these steps.
 ```bash
 $ mkdir monitor && cd monitor
 $ sudo apt-get install build-essential